 Prize presentation during lucky draw

-After the seminar, many of the attendees stayed around to ask further questions and interacted with both the representatives of SCT and FMJ.
+, many of the attendees stayed around to ask further questions and interacted with both the representatives of SCT and FMJ.

 To end off the event, our office took a commemorative picture with the representatives from SCT and FMJ for a job well done!